 - 12 ounces goat cheese

-Slice rolls into 1/2 inch thick slices and place in a 350 degree oven for about 5 minutes or until crisp.
+- Slice baguette or rolls into 1/2 inch thick slices and place in a 350 degree oven for about 5 minutes or until crisp.

-Let cool and serve with goat cheese and apple-raisin topping.
+- Let cool and serve with goat cheese and apple-raisin chutney on top.